CarstenKoenig/TetrisPS/README.md

 - build the JavaScript `pulp build -O --to ./dist/tetris.js`
 - open `./html/index.html` into your browser (for example `chromium-browser ./html/index.html`)
 - **have fun**

+## Controls
+it's played using the arrow keys on:

+- left-/right-arrow to move left/right
+- down-arrow to descend faster (one step per key-down)
+- up-arrow to rotate the tetromino by 90° clockwise